javiln8/wifi-spartan/README.md

 <img src="https://github.com/javiln8/wifi_spartan/blob/master/images/logo.png?raw=true" width="500">

+*This application was developed for my Telecommunications Engineering Bachelor's thesis*

 ### Requirements
 The toolkit uses `bettercap` as its backend framework for attacking networks.
 Can be installed with any packet manager.